Seahawks reach agreement to re-sign quarterback Geno Smith on one-year deal

-The Seahawks took a significant — if long anticipated — step in solidifying their quarterback position for the 2022 season, reaching agreement to re-sign Geno Smith on a one-year contract, a source confirmed to the Seattle Times.
+The Seahawks took a significant — if long anticipated — step in solidifying their quarterback position for the 2022 season, reaching agreement to re-sign Geno Smith on a one-year contract, a source confirmed to The Seattle Times.

 The contract is said to have a base value in the $3.5-4 million range with incentives that could take it to as much as $7 million though full details have yet to be revealed.